PaloAltoLibrary/NAO-Tutorials/Tutorial/README4.md

 #### Exercise

 1. Explore with adding another behavior layer to play the music (Tip: you will use the `Play sound` box, and you will need to test it with real robot).
+2. Bring the "Play sound" box outside of the Timeline behavior, and put it directly inside the root work area.
+What is the difference?
+3. Make NAO walk and turn direction a bit on the stage in between the repeated dance movement.
-2. Make a new dance routine for NAO.
+4. Make a new dance routine for NAO, or

 ---
 1. <a name="1"></a>[Documentation on Choregraphe Project](http://doc.aldebaran.com/1-14/software/choregraphe/objects/choregraphe_project.html)